flagbug/YoutubeExtractor/readme.md

 ## Example GUI Application

 Built a sample GUI application to Download videos from Youtube at default 360 settings.
+Features added:
+1.Progress bar to denote the status of video being downloaded.

 ## Build from Appveyor